 The material itself is a blend of polymers.
 The thermoplastic shifts to a putty-like state at a staggeringly low temperature of 55 °C (131 °F).
 At body temperatures, the material reaches a rigid, rubberized plastic-like state.
 This property makes it very unique and allows for very interesting options in terms of practical applications.

-“What we’ve developed is a blend of polymers with a low melting point,” CEO Gary Blundell as quoted by Digital Trends.
+“What we’ve developed is a blend of polymers with a low melting point,” CEO Gary Blundell.
 “What we’re hoping to do is to replace Plaster of Paris casts with a material that can be remolded at a temperature that’s comfortable for human contact.
 This means that any adjustments which need to be made can be done so while the patient is wearing it.”

 This allows for doctors to mold the prosthetics into the precise shape on the affected area without harming the patient.
 As a result, this can create far more accurate casts that fit the patient precisely.
 The company’s CEO has also stated that they have does extensive tests for durability and the material has passed with flying colours.
 Aside from durability, doctors can reuse the cast materials to simply adjust the cast as opposed to creating a new one.
 This cuts down on material costs immensely.